elibroftw/blog.elijahlopez.ca/content/posts/bu-375-operations.md

 - increase backup components
 - increase individual component reliability

-To calculate the relaibility of a process, use these two functions.
+To calculate the reliability of a process, use these two functions.

 #### Series